-I am a London based painter, born in Germany where I grew up with the challenges of post-war life.
+I am a London based painter, born in Germany where I grew up during post-war times.
 I came to England on a scholarship in 1976 and have lived in London ever since.

-At the age of nine I decided that I wanted to be an artist and in 1971 I began to study painting at the Städelschule, Academy of Fine Art, Frankfurt which was at a time of anarchy in colleges following the student unrest of the late sixties.
+At the age of nine I decided that I wanted to be an artist and in 1971 I began to study fine art at the Stàˆdelschule, Academy of Fine Art, Frankfurt which was at a time of anarchy in colleges following the student unrest of the late sixties.
 Against all trends I immediately knew that I wanted to find a new way of painting.

-When I conceive a painting I start by isolating moments of observation, I select instances that seem generally representative and then translate them into an image that resonates my very personal perceptions.
+When I conceive a painting I start by isolating moments of observation, I select instances, faces, gestures that seem to contain something intangible but feel generally applicable, I then translate them into an image that resonates my very personal perceptions.

 Initially for almost a decade I worked exclusively from imagination without using any kind of reference material.
 I have always been guided by my instincts rather than working to a formula.
-My principal goal from the start has been to achieve utmost intensity, aspiring to what I had experienced from artists like Van Eyck, Vermeer and Georges de La Tour.
+My principal goal from the start has been to achieve intensity, to be compelling, aspiring to what I had admired in artists like Van Eyck, Vermeer and Georges de La Tour.

-I started by practising the old master technique of layering egg tempera and oil paint, then gradually developed this principle to an extreme form over the years.
+I started in 1971 by practising the old master technique of layering egg tempera and oil glazes, then gradually over the years took this principle to the extreme by using colour pigments mixed with acrylic mediums instead of egg tempera.

-Everything I want to say with my work is expressed through the way I physically form a painting: I apply countless layers of various Acrylic mediums mixed with colour pigments to build up a mostly translucent body of paint which sits almost object-like on the canvas.
-The surface appearance across a painting can vary greatly and is usually very complex.
-Any individual surface treatment is a choice which assigns a level of importance and focus to a particular section of an image.
-Thickness can vary from watercolour-thin to 15mm thick, smooth or textured, at times aggressively rough,- all feature that are difficult to read from online images.
+Everything I want to say with my work is expressed through the way I physically build the painting once I have decided on an image and formed a clear vision of it in my head: I apply countless layers to build up a predominantly translucent body of paint which sits almost object-like on the canvas.
+The surface appearance across a painting can vary greatly and is usually very complex and linked to individual elements within the composition.
+Any specific surface treatment assigns levels of importance and focus to a particular part of an image.
+Thickness can range from watercolour-thin to 15mm thick, smooth or textured, at times aggressively rough,- these are all feature that are difficult to identify in online images.
+Colour is of great importance, it carries symbolic and expressive meaning.
+I achieve tonal subtleties through the way I apply, juxtapose and layer paint, shadows and light refection also play an important part.

-I have no interest in being narrative or descriptive, instead I am interpretive of what I am depicting and allow others to form their own associations.
+I have no interest in being narrative or descriptive, I offer an interpretation of what I am depicting and hope for the recipient to form their own associations.

-Despite their large scale, I would like the viewer to experience my paintings from a close proximity, be enveloped by them and become absorbed by their intensity.
+Despite their large scale, I would like my paintings to be experienced at close proximity, I would like the viewer to be enveloped by them and become absorbed by their intensity.

 DETAIL & STUDIO IMAGES